Braga451/random_algs/opengl/learn/part_1/NOTES.md

 - EBO(element buffer object) stores indices that OpenGL uses to decide what vertices to draw (indexed drawing)

 - Uniforms are global

+- Texture coordinates go to (0,0) to (1,1), same logic for screen coordinates but having zero as minimal